ComputerLoop/plp/README.md

 **Plp** is a *programming language* that contains basic functions

-varsion: alfa-2.5
+version: alfa-2.5

 What's new
 -------

 - priorety for ```()``` new operators
-- the code became cleaner
+- the code become cleaner

 Syntax
 -----------